bingeli1212/nitrile-preview/doc/DOC-diagram.md

 For Diagram, the 'shade:linear', 'shade:radial', and 'shade:ball' allows for
 three different kind of gradient fills similar to linear, radial, and ball offerd by TikZ.

-The 'shadecolor' option is used to specify the color(s) that flows from one to another.
-In particular, if no color is specified, or 'shadecolor' option is missing, the gradient will be assumed a flow from white to black.
-If there is only color present, then it is assume to flow from that color to black.
-If there are two colors present, then the color flows from the first to the second.
-If there are three colors present, the first and third is the to and from color, and the second is the middle color.
-Note that three color only is supported when the 'shade:linear' is the case.
-For 'shade:radial', only atmost the first two colors will be picked.
-For 'shade:ball', only the first color will be picked.
-If no color is specified, for 'shade:ball' the ball is assumed to be of color "gray".
+The 'shadecolor:' option holds a list of colors separated by spaces denoting how a gradient is to flow from the first color the last.
+The appearance of the gradient depends on the choice of the 'shade' option.

+For 'shade:linear' up to three colors can be listed, and the gradient is a flow of these three colors going through each one of the in order given.
+If there are two colors, the flow is to be between these two colors.
+If only one color is present, then flow is assumed to be between that color and black.
+If no color is found, the flow is assumed to be from white to black.

+For 'shade:radial', only the first two color of the 'shadecolor' option is recognized, and the flow is to happen between these two colors.
+If only one color is found, this becomes the first color and the second one is assumed to be black.
+In the absence of 'shadecolor', the flow is assumed to be between white and black.

+For 'shade:ball', only the first color of 'shadecolor' option is recognized, which is color of the ball.
+If no color is found, the color of the ball is assumed to be "gray".

 There is also another issue.
 For SVG and TikZ when gradient fill is selected, the color will flow from inner to outer color uniformly in both horizontal